-All we’re doing is masking your key phrase by putting natural looking text around it.
+All you have to do is mask your key phrase by putting natural-looking text around it.

-The only difference between these and the page title anchor text is you have to do a good mix of these, you can’t do the same exact anchor over and over.
+The only difference between these and the page title anchor text is you have to do a good mix of these, you can’t do the same exact anchor text over and over.

-Like I said, Google is smart enough to pull your key phrase out and give you credit for it.
+Don’t forget Google is smart enough to pull your key phrase out and give you credit for it.

-Page title was just 1 of them.
+The page title is just one of them.

 Start Using SEOJet

-Our proven link maps build a custom link plan for you so all you have to do is go out and get the links we tell you to get and your rankings will rise to the top of Google.
+Our proven link maps build a custom link plan so all you have to do is go out and get the links we tell you to get and your rankings will rise to the top of Google.

 Tired of spending thousands on SEO that doesn’t work?